Orel Busby: Career in law

 In 1911, while still a student at OU, Busby organized a number of students into a Democratic Club, and was elected president.
 This was considered the first meeting of the future organization, League of Young Democrats (LYD) in America.
 A group of these members attended the 1912 Democratic State Party convention, which received official status from the party.
 Busby was also elected President of the LYD.

 Busby was elected as Pontotoc County, Oklahoma Judge in 1916.
 His term expired in 1920.
-He then served as District Judge from 1926-1932.
+He then served as District Judge from 1926 to 1932.
 Governor William H. Murray appointed Busby as Associate Justice of the Oklahoma State Supreme Court in 1932, representing Judicial District 8 and succeeding Justice James W. Clark.
 Busby resigned in 1937 and was replaced on the court by Denver Davison.
-He also served as a member of the Oklahoma University Board of Regents in 1926-27.
+He also served as a member of the Oklahoma University Board of Regents in 1926–27.

 According to his biography at the Oklahoma Hall of Fame, Busby died in 1965.